The Great Silence: Proposed remake and English release

 When The Great Silence was screened for Darryl F. Zanuck of 20th Century Fox to see whether the film could be released on the American market, he was offended by the film (to the point where he reportedly all but swallowed the cigar he was smoking in shock upon watching the ending), and refused to distribute it in the United States.
 20th Century Fox did, however, distribute the film in Italy and several other markets.
 The company also considered a remake of the film starring Clint Eastwood, which eventually evolved into a largely unrelated project by Universal Pictures, Joe Kidd.

 The Great Silence made its British premiere on BBC2's Moviedrome block on August 26, 1990, under the title of The Big Silence, where the film was introduced by Alex Cox.
 Under license from the film's current exhibition rights holder, Beta Film, its first US theatrical release took place in 2012, when an English-dubbed 35 mm film print owned by Swiss film library Kinemathek Le Bon Film was toured in cinema screens across the country.
 A German-dubbed, English-subtitled print was also screened from November 14 to 25 that same year at the Brisbane International Film Festival.

 Following initial screenings at the Festival du Nouveau Cinema, beginning on October 4, 2017, Film Movement announced on October 21 that they had acquired all North American distribution rights to The Great Silence, resulting from a deal that had been brokered between the distributor's president, Michael E. Rosenberg, and Oliver Bachert of Beta Film.
 The announcement revealed that the film would receive a theatrical re-release in North American theatres, followed by a release on Blu-ray Disc and digital formats.
 Regarding the acquisition, Rosenberg commented "Following our experiences releasing Time To Die in the States for the very first time, we’re excited to sidle up to bring yet another restored classic western to North American moviegoers, certain to be thrilled by Corbucci’s masterful dark vision".
-The film began screening in American cinemas on November 12, 2017, at the Winchester Alamo Drafthouse Cinema, utilizing a 2K restoration of the original negative created by Compass Film SRL.
+The film began screening in American cinemas on November 12, 2017, at the Alamo Drafthouse Cinema in Winchester, utilizing a 2K restoration of the original negative created by Compass Film SRL.
 Between April 1 and September 27, 2018, the film earned $53,074 from its North American theatrical run.